flach/slides/2024_npl/MD/All.md

 ----

-## How to build on this in machine learning and AI?
+## Towards ML metrology

-- Both perspectives (levels of measurement and dimensional analysis) have interesting features but appear overly focused on establishing a 'true' scale type or dimension for a measurement.
+- Both Stevens' levels of measurement and dimensional analysis have interesting features but appear overly focused on establishing a 'true' scale type or dimension for a measurement.
   - Machine learning needs something more *flexible*.
   - In particular, a better treatment of "dimensionless" quantities which are everywhere you look!
     - relative frequencies, probabilities, evaluation metrics...